Common Names: Cochineal (N. O. Hemiptera).

-We now leave the spider family, but as we are dealing with small fry of the insect order we will notice the Coccus cacti, a small bug or insect which infests the plants of the cactus species of Mexico and Central America.
+We are dealing with small fry of the insect order, Coccus cacti, a small bug or insect which infests the plants of the cactus species of Mexico and Central America.
 It has made its best record in curing affections of the respiratory organs.

 Whooping cough with expectoration of much tough, ropy white mucus.
 This mucus comes in large quantities and is often accompanied with gagging and vomiting, which seems to expel the mucus from the stomach.